mungiu/FitnessCompany_JavaProject/README.md

 **IMPORTANT:**

+>49% of people in Denmark attend Gym (2016 data) - http://www.statbank.dk/statbank5a/default.asp?w=1536
+>19% of people in Denmark Gym 5 or more times a week (2016 data) - http://www.statbank.dk/statbank5a/default.asp?w=1536
+>26% of people in Denmark send 6 or more hours per week in gym (2016 data) - http://www.statbank.dk/statbank5a/default.asp?w=1536
+>61% of people in Denmark participate in sporting activities (2016 data) - http://www.statbank.dk/statbank5a/default.asp?w=1536
+>there are 4 Gyms in horsens (2018 data) - https://binged.it/2pe3LFE

-- What I would like from you is a system that runs on a single computer at the front desk, NOT ONLINE, we prefer being in direct contact with the members when they sign up.
+- a system that runs on a single computer at the front desk, NOT ONLINE (we prefer being in direct contact with the members when they sign up)

-- We don’t want passwords and logins and things like that for the system - it will just slow down our work
+- We don’t want passwords and logins

-- The owner has recently decided to start preparing for retirement, by leaving the daily management to his son, former spinning instructor superstar, Bob Sixpack

-- Mr. Sixpack wants to move VIAFit into the digital age, by replacing his father’s old-fashioned way of managing the centre, with a new management software system.

 - It’s a small fitness centre

-- We have a group of loyal members, who are happy with what we provide, and most people stay as members for several years
+- most people stay as members for several years

-- Payments are handled though a different system that even my father had to accept to start using a few years ago, so you don’t have to worry about that part in your system.
+- Payments are handled though a different system, you don’t have to worry about that part in your system.

-- Standard looking program that we can use with a keyboard and mouse, has save & search
+- Standard looking program that we can use with a keyboard and mouse, and has save/search

 - I would like it to be ready in the beginning of June.